vkirilenko/devops-data/hw13-14/README.md

 vladimir@localhost:~$ df -h /
 Filesystem               Size  Used Avail Use% Mounted on
 /dev/mapper/centos-root  6.2G  2.6G  3.7G  41% /

+The difference in used size depends on how each program evaluates occupied space. "du" uses system information, while the "df" checks each block of data.
 ```

 - Вопрос 5: